 The trouble is that as your brain adapts to getting more of these substances, they no longer deliver the effects that you want.
 In the meantime, they decrease your ability to function at work, in your relationships, and in everything you do.

 Of course, quitting is easier said than done.
-It takes a lot of support to get clean and sober for the long term.
+It takes a lot of support to get clean and sober in the long term.
 By talking to a counselor, you can uncover the reasons behind your addictions and address any issues you need to resolve.

 You can get tips for making this lifestyle change from someone who understands how these substances affect your brain and body.
 And you can get compassionate, non-judgmental support as you take on this challenging task.